mfe-/ApplicationWithPlugins/README.md

 # ApplicationWithPlugins
 ApplicationWithPlugins

-This is the sample project for the blog entry [C# Plugins mit AppDomains realisieren](https://get-the-solution.net/2010/08/23/c-plugins-mit-appdomains-realisieren)
+This is the sample project for the blog entry [C# Anwendung Plugin fähig machen](https://get-the-solution.net/blog/C%23%20Anwendung%20Plugin%20fähig%20machen)
 Please be aware - the article refers to the .NET Framework and is **not** suitable for .NET Core